kevinschweikert/homex/README.md

 end
 ```

 Configure broker and entities.
-See `Homex` module docs for options.
+See `Homex.Config` module docs for options.
 Entities can also be added/removed at runtime with `Homex.add_entity/1` or `Homex.remove_entity/1`.

 ```elixir